Ölüdeniz

 Ölüdeniz (literally "Dead Sea", due to its calm waters even during storms; official translation: Blue Lagoon) is a town of the municipality and district of Fethiye, Muğla Province, Turkey.
 Its population is 6,132 (2022).
 Before the 2013 reorganisation, it was a town (belde).
 It is a beach resort on the Turkish Riviera, at the conjunction point of the Aegean and Mediterranean seas.
 It is located 14 km south of Fethiye, near Mount Babadağ.

 It has a sandy bay at the mouth of Ölüdeniz, on a blue lagoon.
 The beach itself is a pebble beach.
 The lagoon is a national nature reserve and construction is strictly prohibited.
 The seawater of Ölüdeniz is famous for its shades of turquoise and aquamarine, while its beach is an official Blue Flag beach.

 Paragliding

 Ölüdeniz is also famous for its paragliding opportunities.
 It is a popular site due to its views, stable weather conditions, and Mount Babadağ's exceptional height.

 The possibility to fly above water makes it also a prime location for SIV (safety training) and paragliding acrobatics.

 Ultramarathon

 Since 2010, an international multiday trail running ultramarathon, called Lycian Way Ultramarathon, is held on the historical Lycian Way.
 The event runs eastward on a route of around 220–240 km from Ölüdeniz to Antalya in six days.

 Scuba diving

 Ölüdeniz offer a variety of diving opportunities with regard to its crystal clear waters and rich underwater caves and fauna.
 Scuba diving is the most popular underwater activity.
 Local diving agencies provide courses and required scuba diving licences.
 Snorkelling is another diving activity and many sites are very suitable for snorkelling.

-Ölüdeniz (literally "Dead Sea", due to its calm waters even during storms; official translation: Blue Lagoon) is a town of the municipality and district of Fethiye, Muğla Province, Turkey.
-Its population is 6,132 (2022).
-Before the 2013 reorganisation, it was a town (belde).
-It is a beach resort on the Turkish Riviera, at the conjunction point of the Aegean and Mediterranean seas.
-It is located 14 km south of Fethiye, near Mount Babadağ. Ölüdeniz is also widely recognized for its exceptional conditions for paragliding, with flights launching from nearby Mount Babadağ—considered one of the best paragliding spots in the world due to its elevation and proximity to the sea.